hypixelskyblockmodder/Synthax-Client/README.md

-# 🍕 Synthax Client – Hypixel Skyblock QoL Mod (Forge 1.8.9)
+# Synthax Client – Hypixel Skyblock Macro Mod (1.8.9)

 **Synthax Client** is a free, open-source Forge 1.8.9 mod for Hypixel Skyblock focused on stealthy automation, ESPs, and fake-rotation-based macros.
 It’s built for performance, utility, and **safe grinding**, with **built-in failsafes** on every major macro and dungeon module.